-- Employer-Sponsored Scholarships: While tuition reimbursement and tuition assistance tend to be widely available across the firm, employer-sponsored scholarships may only be available to select subsets of employees based on categories such as job functions and the need for a particular skill.
+- Employer-Sponsored Scholarships: While tuition reimbursement and tuition assistance tend to be widely available across the firm, employer-sponsored scholarships may only be available to select subsets of employees based on categories such as job functions and the need for particular technical skill development.

-Step 2: Choose the right program for both you and your employer
+Step 2: Choose the Best Program for You and Your Employer

-Depending on your industry of work, certain technical skills, such as data science or software engineering, may be in higher demand than others.
-Here are some of our suggestions on how to figure out what skills might benefit your company:
+Depending on your industry, certain technical skills, such as data science or software engineering, may be in higher demand than others.
+Here are some of our suggestions to determine the best technical programs and skills for your company:

-- Check out your company’s job postings to see if they are actively recruiting for certain technical roles.
+- Check out your company’s job postings.
+See if they are actively recruiting for certain technical roles.
 For example, if your company is looking for a data analyst, you may want to browse courses in data analytics.

-If your employer does not yet offer tuition assistance, you can bolster your pitch for why they should invest in your education by bringing up the advantages of offering tuition assistance:
+If your employer does not yet offer tuition assistance, you can bolster your pitch for why they should invest in your education by bringing up the following advantages of offering tuition assistance.

-Employee retention.
 A major reason why companies offer tuition assistance benefits is that they help attract and retain talent.
 Studies by Lumina Foundation found that offering tuition assistance programs (TAP) can cut attrition by more than half for entry-level employees.
-This is also why some programs require employees to stay on the job for a certain period of time in order to qualify for reimbursement.
+This is also why some programs require employees to stay on the job for a certain period of time to qualify for reimbursement.

-Showing to your employer that you’re willing to put in the extra effort of applying to scholarship programs will help signal your commitment to upskilling.
-Here are a few areas we recommend exploring, and check out other blog posts by Career Karma for more comprehensive lists of the best coding bootcamp scholarships.
+Showing your employer that you’re willing to put in the extra effort of applying to scholarship programs will help signal your commitment to upskilling.
+Here are a few areas we recommend exploring for some of the best coding bootcamp scholarships: